 - "The Buddha's Teaching was recorded in the Tipitaka several hundred years after the Buddha passed away, and this text was then copied and recopied over a period of thousands of years.
 The teachings were probably recorded very well, but it is possible to doubt that the reader will now understand what those who recorded the teachings meant.
 For me to refer merely to the texts all the time would be like guaranteeing the truth of the claims of another, claims of which I am not certain.
 But the things that I tell you I am able to guarantee, because I speak from my own direct experience."(source)

-- According to Fa-tsang, (643-712) of the Hau-yen school, nobody understood a word of what ended up being the Buddha's first Sutra, so the Enlightened one resorted to a series of teachings which took into consideration the limitations of sentient beings, with the intention of gradually leading them to overcome those limitations.
-Thus each subsequent teaching renders obsolete the previous ones, though they all continue to function so as to accomodate the greatest number of sentient beings.
+- According to Fa-tsang, (643-712) of the Hau-yen school, nobody understood a word of what ended up being in the Buddha's first Sutra, so the Enlightened one resorted to a series of teachings which took into consideration the limitations of sentient beings, with the intention of gradually leading them to overcome those limitations.
+Thus each subsequent teaching renders obsolete the previous ones, though they all continue to function so as to accommodate the greatest number of sentient beings.

 - With the help of similes, metaphors, and comparisons as an effective part of his teaching method, the Buddha explains his ethico-philosophical contepts to his audience.
 These figures of speech are significant and important both from the preaching point of view and literary point of view.